swiftlang/swift-evolution/proposals/optional-iteration.md

 ## Alternatives considered

 The option of leaving out any syntactic changes was also discussed and met concern from the community.
 The drawback is briefly explained in the [Proposed solution](#proposed-solution) section.
-However, `switch` provides this convenience without additional syntactic sugar.
+However, it is worth noting that `switch` provides this convenience without additional syntactic sugar.